Iris Martinez

 Iris Y. Martinez (born February 25, 1956) is a former American politician and administrator.
 In 2020, she was elected clerk of the Circuit Court of Cook County.
 She previously served as a member of the Illinois Senate, representing the 20th district from 2003 until becoming clerk.
 A member of the Democratic Party, she rose to Assistant Majority Leader in the State Senate.
-As court clerk and as a state senator, she is the first Latina to have held either of those offices.
+She was the first Latina to have held either the office of court clerk or Illinois state senator.

 Early life

 Martinez is a graduate of Northeastern Illinois University and the University of Illinois at Chicago.

 Senate career

 Martinez was the first Latina woman to be elected to the Illinois State Senate.
 In her first year in Springfield, Martinez ensured that community agencies like the Children's Place, an agency that works with children and families affected by HIV and AIDS, and Concordia Avondale Community Center, which provides daycare, after-school programs and a center for seniors, received state funding to continue their programming.
 In 2003 Martinez sponsored legislation, introduced by then-Representative Sara Feigenholtz and later signed into law by Governor Rod Blagojevich, that requires health insurance companies to provide women with contraceptive coverage.
 In recognition of this legislation, Martinez received the Profile in Courage Award from Planned Parenthood.
 Martinez targeted Illinois drivers with out of state reckless homicide and DUI convictions with the passage of a new law.
 This law ensures that convictions received in other states are included in Illinois driving records and subject to state laws regarding further prosecution of these offences.
 To help protect consumers from becoming victims of identity theft, Martinez helped pass a law that requires all insurance cards be issued without a Social Security number.

 In 2004, Martinez was awarded the Hillary Clinton Leadership Award, presented to an elected official by the Illinois Democratic Women's organization.
 Martinez was the Chairperson of the Pensions Committee and Vice Chairperson of the Housing and Community Affairs Committee, and was a member of three additional committees: Commerce, Health and Human Services, and Insurance.

 In 2006, Martinez endorsed judicial candidate Ramon Ocasio III over the Cook County Democratic Party endorsed candidate, Ed Lechowicz, the son of former State Senator Ted Lechowicz, saying she did so to increase the number of Latinos on the Cook County judiciary.

 In 2008, Martinez faced a primary challenge from state representative Richard T. Bradley, who represented half of her district in the House.
 Bradley had originally announced his intention to seek re-election to his former seat in the Illinois House but decided instead to challenge Martinez when Deb Mell announced her candidacy for his House seat.
 Martinez was re-elected, defeating Bradley and another candidate.

 In 2018, J. B. Pritzker appointed Martinez to Powering Illinois' Future transition committee, which is responsible for infrastructure and clean energy policies.

 After her election to serve as the Clerk of the Circuit Court, local party leaders appointed Cristina Pacione-Zayas to the seat.